 - A substantial procedural error occurred that unreasonably impaired the ability to achieve a fair process or final decision and made the process or the final decision fundamentally unfair;

-- New evidence of substantive nature, impossible for the hearing officer to have heard at the time of the hearing, has been discovered and it would be fundamentally unfair for the officer to not consider the evidence; or
+- New information of substantive nature, impossible for the hearing officer to have heard at the time of the hearing, has been discovered and it would be fundamentally unfair for the officer to not consider the information; or

 - The initial sanction(s) are fundamentally unfair or inappropriate.

 In order to request an appeal, the complainant and/or referred student must submit a written request for appeal to the designated office within five business days of being notified of the initial decision.
 Complainants and referred students will be notified at the conclusion of a hearing who is the designated University representative to submit their request for an appeal.
-Typically, requests for appeals from Conduct Board Hearings should be submitted to the Dean of Students, while requests for appeals from Administrative Hearings should be submitted to the supervisor of the Administrative Hearing Officer (for example, if the Dean of Students served as the Administrative Hearing officer then the request for an appeal would be directed to the Associate Vice President for Student Advocacy and Community Relations; if the Associate Vice President for Student Advocacy and Community Relations served as the Administrative Hearing officer then the request for an appeal would be directed to the Vice President for Student Affairs).
+Typically, requests for appeals from University Board Hearings will be submitted to the Dean of Students, while requests for appeals from Administrative Hearings will be submitted to the supervisor of the Administrative Hearing Officer.
 The individual designated to review the appeal request may decide that the sanctions imposed should be suspended pending the outcome of the appeal.
 Complainant and Referred students should understand, however, that, unless otherwise stipulated, sanctions are considered in effect once a hearing is completed, regardless of whether an appeal is requested.

 The individual designated to review the request for an appeal will make a determination that: